The Future of Autonomous Vehicles

 OUTCOMES

-Designed interaction patterns that make autonomous vehicle intent visible and understandable in the moment, reducing uncertainty during pauses, reroutes, and edge cases
+Designed patterns that communicate autonomous vehicle intent during stops, reroutes, and edge cases

-Reframed trust as an experience design problem by using plain-language explanations and real-time cues to reassure users during moments of ambiguity.
+Reframed trust as a design problem, using plain language and real-time cues to reduce ambiguity

-Explored how autonomous systems should adapt communication and behavior to dense campus environments, where social norms and shared space shape trust expectations
+Explored autonomous system communication in dense campus environments where social norms affect trust

 FINAL PROJECT REFLECTION